Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 Kampong Cham

-The city was for a long while a stronghold of Pol Pot’s army, and the local muslim community suffered even more than the rest of the Cambodian, not because of some racial issue but mainly because the reluctance of the Chams to abandon their traditions and rites.
+The city was for a long while a stronghold of Pol Pot’s army, and the local Muslim community suffered even more than the rest of the Cambodians, not because of some racial issue but mainly because of the reluctance of the Chams to abandon their traditions and rites.

 This is in the south part of town not far from the main bridge.
 However, we missed that, since it’s washed away during the wet season and rebuilt every year.